On the brachistochrone problem for cycling ascents: Discussion and conclusion

 \section{Discussion and conclusion}

+Expression~(\ref{eq:L1}), which is the constraint of the optimization presented in this article, is the arithmetic mean,~$L^1$.
+For a constant power, this value is identical to all generalized means,

+indeed, constancy is the only condition under which all $L^p$ means are the same.
+Among these, we have the quadratic mean,~$L^2$, commonly referred to as the root-mean-square, and the quartic mean,~$L^4$, known in cycling literature as Normalized Power \citep{HunterCoggan}: a nonlinear scaling of metabolic cost.
+Normalized Power is a common cycling metric to account for effort variability in a manner that is not possible for average power. $L^1$ is a linear measure; $L^4$, on the other hand, is sensitive to power changes.
+A ride alternating for equal amounts of time between, say, $200\,\rm W$ and $400\,\rm W$ still results in $L^1 = 300\,\rm W$ but in an $L^4 = 341.5\,\rm W$, quantifying the extra effort imposed by surges.

+The equality, $L^1 = L^4$, which is satisfied along the brachistochrone, implies a perfectly steady effort, which can be viewed as the theoretical optimum for minimizing physiological strain empirically represented by~$L^4$, for a given mechanical output,~$L^1$.
+Let us note, however, that\,---\,for a power that is a piecewise constant function\,---\,$L^p$ norms depend only on the time spent at a given power; in other words, $L^4$ remains invariant whether the power shifts once or many times.
+Cyclist's fatigue, though, is likely to be different.
+A choice of optimal steepness constrained by a physiological strain, represented by~$L^4$, is discussed in Appendix~\ref{app:L4}.

-As stated by Lemmas~\ref{lem:dTdL} and \ref{lem:Steep}, respectively, the optimal ascent to maximize the VAM\,---\,for a given average power\,---\,is a constant-grade hill with the highest grade that a cyclist can handle.
-Since the most efficient ascent is achieved with a constant speed, it follows that, for a constant grade, it is equivalent to a constant power.
+Under mechanical considerations, as stated by Lemmas~\ref{lem:dTdL} and \ref{lem:Steep}, respectively, the optimal ascent to maximize the VAM\,---\,for a given average power\,---\,is a constant-grade hill with the highest grade.
+As proven by \citet[Section~3]{BosEtAl2025_arXivI}\,---\,for a given average power\,---\,the ascent time is minimized by a constant ground speed, regardless of slope's steepness and shape.
+Herein, constancy of grade and speed imply a constancy of instantaneous power.
+Constant speed combined with constant instantaneous power is the essence of this optimization.
+A~constant speed ensures the shortest ascent time; the work done by the cyclist is spent entirely on overcoming external forces, with no work spent on fluctuating kinetic energy of the bicycle-cyclist system.
+A~constant instantaneous power renders an attempt feasible; maintaining constant speed along variable steepness might require excessive power along steepest portions.